 2. Email Newsletter

 Email newsletters are a great way of contacting your loyal ticket-buyers.
 I’ve used them in the past to communicate with company members without having to copy/paste everyone’s email addresses in every time we want to communicate something!
 Get your audiences to sign up at the performances, or online when they buy their tickets and you’ve got their emails to send them information about upcoming shows, taking part in the group and fundraising activities.
 My favourite email newsletter software to use is Mailchimp or Mailerlite.
 Both have excellent free packages and easy to use template designs to make your emails look brilliant!
 When you setup and maintain your email list, be sure to check it complies with GDPR regulations.
 You can sign up to my email newsletter to get helpful articles direct to your inbox.

 A ‘PS Swap’ is marketing lingo for asking other organisations to share information about your upcoming production in exchange for the same favour from your own group.
 You normally add the shared information to the end of your own email under a title like ‘From Our Friends’, but you can also do PS swaps on social media or in physical newsletters/programmes.

 4. Event Listings

-Event listings are a great free way to advertise your event because they serve a wide proportion of the population.
+Event listings are a great free way to advertise your pantomime because they serve a wide proportion of the population.
 The digital equivalent of a village notice board, event listings sites send relevant events out to their vast mailing lists and do well in search results when people are looking for things to do.
 These sites are especially useful for seasonal performances and often do special round-ups of pantomimes and christmas shows for audiences to enjoy.
 Ticketsource have put together a great list of event listings sites that you can use here.